pmean/build-website/text/00/alternate.md

 ****[StATS]:** Alternating treatments (created 2000-08-22).**

-*Dear Professor Mean, I\'m running an experiment where I randomize by alternating between the treatment and the control.
+*Dear Professor Mean, I'm running an experiment where I randomize by alternating between the treatment and the control.
 I was told this is not the proper way to do this.
 Why not?*